jhan2024/StrokeRehab/README.md

         -   Input fields to set the `Pressure Range` for normalization for up to 3 sensors.
 Input fields for sensors 2 and 3 are shown/hidden based on selected device type.
     -   **Data Log**: Displays timestamped messages (e.g., simulator data, status messages).
 Includes `Start/Stop Logging` and `Clear Log` controls.

+-   **Analysis Tab**:
+    -   Provides post-session analysis of dome press data from Rhythm Keys sessions.
+    -   **Controls**: `Start Analysis` button triggers analysis of the most recent game session.
+    -   **Summary Panel**: Displays a breakdown of classified press patterns (Normal, Delay, Early, Too Weak, Too Strong, Too Short, Too Long, Jittery).
+    -   **AI Feedback Panel**: Streams AI-generated feedback based on the classification summary.
+    -   **Data Visualization**: Displays full force traces for all three domes (thumb, index, middle) aligned with expected note timings using Chart.js.
+    -   **Architecture**:
+        -   Requires running a local Flask server (`analyze_server.py`) and a local Ollama LLM server (serving the `mistral` model).
+        -   The tab interacts with these servers via HTTP requests to perform the analysis and retrieve AI feedback.
+    -   **Usage Notes**:
+        -   Before using the Analysis Tab, start both the Flask server and Ollama server locally.
+        -   Only available after completing a Rhythm Keys game session.

 ## Technical Architecture

 -   **Stack**: Vanilla HTML, CSS, and JavaScript.
 Chart.js is used for the measurement graph.